-Grilled courgettes are a walkover to make and they cook so quickly.
+Grilled courgettes are a walkover to make, and they cook so quickly.
 If you’ve got your barbecue out, you could grill them alongside your vegan burgers or sausages and serve them with a couple of side dishes, like potato salad and Italian-style tomatoes.
 Otherwise, you could grill them on a grill pan like I did.
+Once grilled, you can choose a simple condiment of good quality extra virgin olive oil and sea salt or one of the delicious seasonings suggested at the end of this post.

 How to grill courgettes